Irish Country Bands

 Mainliners

-(after Big Tom left the band, they played for a while without a lead singer, but
+(after Big Tom left the band, they played on with a

 |